Blueberry Matcha Smoothie

 Instructions

-- Combine all the ingredients in a blender and blend on high for 2-3 minutes, or until smooth and creamy.
+- Add all ingredients to a high-speed blender.
+Blend on high for 2–3 minutes until smooth and creamy.

 Notes

-- Make it gluten-free: use gluten-free oats or quinoa flakes.
+- Gluten-free option: Use certified gluten-free oats or substitute quinoa flakes.

 A lovely way to drink my matcha tea (not a tea drinker), and a great way to start using my blender again after a long lapse, thank you.